hugo-sid/hugo-blog-awesome/README.md

 Hugo Blog Awesome is a theme crafted to capture your readers' attention.

-Additionally, it's fast, [privacy-conscious](https://themarkup.org/blacklight?url=hugo-blog-awesome.netlify.app) & comes with no external dependencies.
+Additionally, it's fast, [privacy-conscious](https://themarkup.org/blacklight?url=hugo-blog-awesome.netlify.app), and comes with no external dependencies.
 That's right.
 There are no Google fonts, icon packs, or JavaScript frameworks.
 No trackers or ads to bloat your website.

-It's focus on minimalism and clean UI ensures that your content takes the spotlight while the dark mode support offers a stress free reading experience for your audience.
+Its focus on minimalism and clean UI ensures that your content takes the spotlight.
+TThis, coupled with the support for dark mode, provides a stress-free (on the eyes) reading experience for your audience.

 Built with Hugo, SCSS, and vanilla JavaScript.